python-b5/tdc/README.md

 ---

 Click the buttons (they say what they do on them), and watch the turtle create the drawing.
-Some extra explaining is needed for the recording buttons arrow key control, and custom buttons, though: The Start Recording button will start recording Turtle code to a file that is created via a save box that pops up, and the End Recording button will stop recording the code.
+Some extra explaining is needed for the recording buttons arrow key control, repeats and custom buttons, though: The Start Recording button will start recording Turtle code to a file that is created via a save box that pops up, and the End Recording button will stop recording the code.
 The arrow key control: toggle it, and you get more exact movement (5 pixels), although being a bit sloppy and uncontrollable at times.
 You can only use 90 degree angles with it, though.
 For custom buttons: Custom Button Settings will let you change settings for various commands (RGB for color), which can be run with the Custom Buttons button.
+Repeats: Record a function like thing and run it with the Repeats menu (launched with a button).

 ---
 DEMO SAVES